Ryan21wy/HSIMAE/README.md

 ## ✨ Highlights
 ### Large-Scale and Diverse Dataset for HSI Pretraining
 A large and diverse HSI dataset named HSIHybrid was curated for large-scale HSI pre-training.
 It consisted of 15 HSI datasets from different hyperspectral sensors.
 After splitting into image patches, a total of **4 million** HSI patches with a spatial size of 9×9 were obtained.

+A group-wise PCA was used to extract features of HSI spectra and transform the raw spectra to fixed-length features.

 ### New MAE Architecture for HSI domain
 A modified MAE named HSIMAE that utilized separate spatial-spectral encoders followed by fusion blocks to learn spatial correlation and spectral correlation of HSI data was proposed.